Albert Freedman

 Albert Freedman (March 27, 1922 – April 11, 2017) was an American television producer who was involved with the 1950s quiz show scandals.
 He became a central figure in the cheating scandals and was the first person indicted.
 He was arrested for perjury after lying about giving contestants questions, and then recanted his grand jury testimony which led to the arrests of 14 former contestants.
 After the quiz show investigations concluded, Freedman moved to London to work in pornography publications.

 Early life

 He was born on March 27, 1922, in Taunton, Massachusetts.
 During World War II he enlisted in the U.S. Marines and was sent to the Pacific Theater.
 After the war Freedman went to study at Boston College, and later at the University of Southern California.
-He also studied in Paris at a film school.
+He also studied in Paris at the Institut des hautes études cinématographiques.
 He was married to Esther Katz and had four children with her.

 Career

 Twenty-One host Jack Barry (left) and Charles Van Doren (right) on an episode of Twenty-One in 1957.

 In the 1950s television was just becoming popular, and Freedman moved to New York and got a job with a Groucho Marx show called You Bet Your Life before becoming a television producer.
 He produced a show called Tic-Tac-Dough and The Big Surprise.
 Quiz shows also gained popularity: CBS started a show called The $64,000 Question and it was immediately very popular.
 Dan Enright started a show called Twenty-One to compete, it was produced by Entertainment Productions Inc. Freedman took over producing Twenty-One in 1956.
 At the time, the show Twenty-One had a contestant named Herb Stempel who seemed unstoppable.
 The continuing success of Stempel caused the show's ratings to fall.
 In response, Geritol (the show's sponsor) sought a new contestant to rival Stempel.